Fully 3D Unrolled Magnetic Resonance Fingerprinting Reconstruction via Staged Pretraining and Implicit Gridding: Introduction

-Broadly, achieving high-fidelity 3D MRF at this resolution and these acceleration factors is limited by two primary bottlenecks: (1) the reliance on handcrafted priors that lack the expressivity to resolve fine details under high undersampling, and (2) the computationally expensive NUFFTs and regularization operators, which substantially raise reconstruction time and memory usage at high resolutions.
+Broadly, achieving high-fidelity 3D MRF at these resolutions and acceleration factors is limited by two primary bottlenecks: (1) the reliance on handcrafted priors that lack the expressivity to resolve fine details under high undersampling, and (2) the computationally expensive NUFFTs and regularization operators, which substantially raise reconstruction time and memory usage at high resolutions.

 Recent advances address parts of these problems. iGROG~\cite{abraham2023implicit, abraham2024implicit} enables efficient coil-based gridding of non-Cartesian data onto a Cartesian grid using an implicit neural representation (INR)~\cite{mildenhall2021nerf} of the gridding kernel, replacing expensive NUFFTs with efficient FFTs at negligible quality loss.
 This reduces high-resolution MRF reconstruction times from roughly 30 minutes to around 4 minutes.